docker/docs/content/guides/use-case/wiremock.md

 Now that you have tried WireMock, let’s use it in development and testing.
 In this example, you will use a sample application that has a Node.js backend.
 This app stack has the following configuration:

-  * **Local Development Environment**: The context in which the Node.js backend and WireMock are running.
+  - Local Development Environment: The context in which the Node.js backend and WireMock are running.
-  * **Node.js Backend**: Represents the backend application that handles HTTP requests.
+  - Node.js Backend: Represents the backend application that handles HTTP requests.
-  * **External AccuWeather API**: The real API from which live weather data is fetched.
+  - External AccuWeather API: The real API from which live weather data is fetched.
-  * **WireMock**: The mock server that simulates the API responses during testing.
+  - WireMock: The mock server that simulates the API responses during testing.
 It runs as a Docker container.

   ![Diagram showing the architecture of WireMock in development ](./images/wiremock-arch.webp)